 Congressional action reduced the 35.0% interest subsidy, pursuant to the requirements of the Balanced Budget and Emergency Deficit Control Act of 1985, as amended, on the District's 2010 Series A (Taxable Build America Bonds).
-Reductions were 5.7% for fiscal years ended September 30, 2022 and 2021, respectively.
+Reductions were 5.7% for fiscal years ended September 30, 2023 and 2022, respectively.

-There were outstanding principal amounts aggregating \$3.9 million from legal defeasances of General Revenue Bonds, 2017 Series A, and \$503.2 million from legal defeasances of General Revenue Bonds, 2012 Series A, 2013 Series A, 2014 Series A, 2014 Series C and 2015 Series A-2, as of December 31, 2022 and 2021, respectively.
+There were outstanding principal amounts aggregating \$3.4 million and \$3.9 million from legal defeasances of General Revenue Bonds, 2017 Series A, as of December 31, 2023 and 2022, respectively.